Torkiliuz/dc_uploader/README.md

 If you just download all your torrents to one directory, just set DATADIR to that directory and ignore this section.
 For those who keep their torrent directories neat, read on.

-Let's say you have sorted your downloaded torrents into neat little discrete directories, such as based on category, tracker, etc, you'll need to use the linking option (enabled by default).
+Let's say you have sorted your downloaded torrents into neat little discrete directories, such as based on category, tracker, etc. You'll need to use one of the args (e.g. --ln) when calling `upload.sh`.

-What this means is that, you will need to create a upload specific directory to use as the DATADIR.
+What this means is that you will need to create an upload specific directory to use as the "base" DATADIR.
 For example, you have your torrents sorted into two directories:

-/data/movie/someneatmovie/someneatmovie.mkv
+`/data/movie/someneatmovie/someneatmovie.mkv`

-/data/tv/someneatshow/someneatshows01e01.mkv,someneatshows01e02.mkv,etc
+`/data/tv/someneatshow/someneatshows01e01.mkv,someneatshows01e02.mkv,etc`

 DATADIR can't be both /data/movie *and* /data/tv at the same time, so what do you do?
 You create:

-/data/uploads
+`/data/uploads`

-Now, you set DATADIR to /data/uploads, and --link,--copy, or --mv become non-optional arguments.
-You must pick one.
-Then, if you run the upload script with your chosen option on /data/movie/someneatmovie, it will hardlink/symlink/copy/move /data/movie/someneatmovie to /data/uploads, resulting in a final directory of /data/uploads/someneatmovie with someneatmovie.mkv inside the someneatmovie directory.
-If you use --link, this results in a second copy of the file that takes no disk space.
+Now, you set DATADIR to `/data/uploads`, and --ln/cp/mv become non-optional arguments.
+You *must* pick one.
+Then, if you run `upload.sh "/data/movie/someneatmovie" --ln/cp/mv`, it will use the selected option to re-create the directory in `/data/uploads`, resulting in a final directory of `/data/uploads/someneatmovie`.
+If you use --ln, this second copy of the directory takes no additional disk space.
 Also known as black magic.

 The alternative is to update config.ini's DATADIR every time you want to upload from a different directory, but who wants to do that?